sensedeep/onetable-cli/README.md

 ### Remote Connections

-The OneTable CLI uses the [OneTable Migrate](https://www.npmjs.com/package/onetable-migrate) controller library internally to manage migrations.
-As such, DynamoDB I/O is performed from within the OneTable Migrate lambda.
-This means I/O travels to and from CLI command to the region hosting the OneTable Migrate lambda.

-If you have large databases or complex migrations, you should host the [OneTable Migrate](https://www.npmjs.com/package/onetable-migrate) library in the same AWS region and availablity zone as your DynamoDB instance.
+The ideal configuration for the CLI is to host the OneTable Migrate library in the same AWS region and availability zone as your DynamoDB table.
 This will accelerate migrations by minimizing the I/O transfer time.

-With this split deployment of CLI and Migration library, higher volume migrations execute more quickly.
+To remotely host the OneTable Migrate library, deploy the [OneTable Controller](https://github.com/sensedeep/onetable-controller) to your desired AWS account and region.

-To configure remote control of migrations, set the migrate.json `arn` property to the ARN of your migration Lambda that hosts the Migration Library.
-See [OneTable Migrate](https://www.npmjs.com/package/onetable-migrate) for more details about Lambda hosting of the OneTable Migrate library.
+When deployed, configure migrations by setting the CLI migrate.json `arn` property to the ARN of your migration Lambda that hosts the Migration Library.

 ### Latest Migration